-About half the salmon swimming up the Columbia River come from hatcheries — most of which are raised to be caught by fishermen.
-The rest are wild.
-And many of those salmon are protected under the Endangered Species Act.
+About half the salmon swimming up the Columbia River come from hatcheries, and most of them are raised to be caught by fishermen.
+The rest are wild, and many of them are protected under the Endangered Species Act.

 For years, Oregon and Washington have been searching for the best way to catch more hatchery fish while letting the wild fish return unharmed to their spawning grounds.
 Now, one group says they've found it.